 To inspire the next generation of innovators, today’s students need experiences both in and out of the classroom that integrate science, engineering, arts, and design (SEAD)…

 Ever wonder what a winter session course looks like at Virginia Tech?
 Take a peek into the virtual world that students immersed in for two weeks during the 2018 winter session…

 April 21 @ 10:00 am - 12:00 pm UTC-5

 April 26 @ 10:00 am - 9:00 pm UTC-5

 April 27 @ 8:30 am - 9:30 am UTC-5

 Center for Human Computer Interaction

-The Center for HCI (CHCI) at Virginia Tech is a university-wide research center that addresses both the facilitation and the foundational understanding of human interaction with and through technology.
-The CHCI excels in cross-disciplinary research on interactive computing that extends into the everyday life of individuals, groups, and societies.
+The Center for HCI at Virginia Tech is a university-wide research center and a world leader in both the design of novel interactive experiences and the study of human interaction with and through technology.

 Center for Research in SEAD Education